anshu-krishna/PHP-API-Framework/README.md

 			- `Hello.php` is the file that defines the api available at https://api.sample.dev/example.camel_case.hello

-- `codebase-root/public/` is the public directory where the server is running. *This directory can be named anything.*
+- `codebase-root/public/` is the public directory where the server is running.
+    *Directory name does not need to be `public`.
+It can be anything.*

 	- `.htaccess` is the file that redirects all requests to `index.php`.